RaedRdhaounia/build-Form/README.md

 # build-Form
 Form Builder App is a dynamic form builder built with React, Typescript, and Tailwind CSS.
 This application allows users to create custom forms and validate form submissions.

+# Dependiencies
+- nextjs: for framework building app; we use nextjs, why ? as a modern solid and performent front-end framework this is our framework used for.

+-redux : [global state managment] ; for managment of data we used redux-toolkit as a strong data managment, and while nextjs don't conserve store at navigation wde add redux-persist to conserve data when getting navigation between interfaces.

 # Folder-Structure

 Build-Form/